-As you follow the bridges that connect mainland Portsmouth to New Castle, you can’t help but marvel as the landscape transforms into an idyllic oceanfront escape.
+As you cross the bridges that connect mainland Portsmouth to New Castle, you can’t help but marvel as the landscape transforms into an idyllic oceanfront escape.
 Fisherman and families dip their poles into the Piscataqua River, unhurriedly awaiting their daily catch.
-Sweeping views of the sea peak out from behind rows of white, clapboard cottages.
+Sweeping views of the sea peek out from behind rows of white, clapboard cottages.
 The town is quiet, but not in an abandoned sort of way.
 There’s a serene energy that surges through the streets, as powerful as the tidal waves to which you could keep time here.

 Founded in 1623, New Castle is the smallest and easternmost town in New Hampshire, and the only one situated entirely on an archipelago of islands.
 It covers less than one square mile of land with just under 1,000 full-time residents.
-I find myself wanting to stop locals and ask them what it is that brought them here, what made them stay.
+I find myself wanting to stop a local passerby and ask them what it is that brought them here, and what made them stay.
 But as I wander the streets and encounter quaint, coastal charm around every new corner, I can already guess at the answer.

 Things to Do in New Castle

 While browsing a tourist trinket shop, I once overheard, “Does Portsmouth even have a lighthouse?”
 Although visitors may overlook Portsmouth Harbor Lighthouse in favor of her sister to the north in Portland, she deserves credit of her own.
 The only lighthouse on the mainland of New Hampshire, Portsmouth Harbor Light was built in 1877 on the grounds of Fort Constitution.
-You can visit during one of the open houses held by the Friends of Portsmouth Harbor Lighthouses, or get a great view of it from Great Island Common.
+You can visit during one of the open houses held by the Friends of Portsmouth Harbor Lighthouses, or get a great view of it from Great Island Common in New Castle.

-Fort Constitution has guarded the entrance to Portsmouth Harbor since 1632.
+Fort Constitution in New Castle has guarded the entrance to Portsmouth Harbor since 1632.
 Originally a British stronghold named Fort William and Mary, it was the site of one of the first acts of the American Revolution.
 In December 1774, the “Sons of Liberty” overtook the British at the fort after being warned by Paul Revere.
 The colonists seized light cannon and gunpowder, which was later used at the 1775 Battle of Bunker Hill.

 Now a New Hampshire State Park located adjacent to a Coast Guard station, it offers self-guided tours.
 Pair it with a visit to the nearby Fort Stark, another one of seven forts built to protect Portsmouth Harbor.